Parliamentary.ai

 Description

-The Heritage Railways and Tramways (Voluntary Work) Bill modifies existing employment laws to permit voluntary work by young people on heritage railways and tramways.
-It specifically amends the Employment of Women, Young Persons, and Children Act 1920.
+The Heritage Railways and Tramways (Voluntary Work) Bill amends existing employment legislation to explicitly permit young people to volunteer on heritage railways and tramways.
+The bill defines:

-- Heritage Railway/Tramway: Defined as per the Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006, regardless of profit status.
+• Heritage railway/tramway: As defined in the Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006.

-The bill applies to England, Wales, Scotland, and Northern Ireland and comes into force upon passage.
+The bill ensures that nothing in existing employment laws prevents this type of volunteering.
+It applies to England, Wales, Scotland, and Northern Ireland and comes into effect upon passage.

 Government Spending